iXsystems/cinder/README.md

  ixsystems_storage_protocol = iscsi
  ```

-Now restart the Cinder service.
+Now restart the Cinder service to enable the changes.
 The simplest method is to reboot the Devstack Newton system.
-Alternatively, the Cinder service can be restarted manually.

-To reset the Cinder service manually without rebooting, use the `screen` command (documentation: https://www.gnu.org/software/screen/manual/screen.html).
+Alternatively, to restart the Cinder service manually without rebooting, use the `screen` command (documentation: https://www.gnu.org/software/screen/manual/screen.html).
 Attach to the devstack screens by following these steps:

 ```
 % su -s